bannsec/stupidcast/README.md

 A stupid python TUI for playing videos on chromecast.
+Keybindings are based on mpv.

 # Installation
 ```bash